AmnesicOblex/deck-of-fate/README.md

 ## Twist of Fate

 Reading the tarot cards gives you glimpses into the future.
-When you finish a long rest, roll one d20 and record the number rolled.
-You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
-You must choose to do so _before_ the roll, and you can replace a roll in this way only once per turn.

-Each foretelling roll can be used only once.
-When you finish a long rest, you lose any unused foretelling rolls.
+When you finish a long rest, you can take a peak at the top three cards of the deck.
+If a Minor Arcana card is inverted, you can choose to take 1 fate die of psychic damage to revert the card to its normal orientation.
+If a Major Arcana card is inverted, you can choose to roll 1 fate die to see how many fate dice of damage you must take in order to revert the card to its normal orienttation.

 ## Tempt Fate